HYHY3/RPA_Learning/GetSubmissionInfoFromAOJ/Readme.txt

 This is an automation process for getting my submission information Of AOJ problems.

-the automation process is that extracting submission information (problem ID URL, date, language, code URL) from AOJ. then, modifying and writing into excel file.
+the automation process is that extracting submission information (problemID URL, date, language, code URL) from AOJ. then, modifying and writing into excel file.

 ※It is necessary to sign in my AOJ account before executing this program.